 The mentor should use their marketing skills and experience to suggest the best course of action and to agree on a way forward and plan for the mentee to implement.
 The mentor’s provides ongoing guidance to deal with issues as they arise during the rollout of the plan.

-With the plan in place, the role of the mentor is to hold the mentee accountable for their actions.
+With the plan in place, the mentor will hold the mentee accountable for their actions.
 Their role is to keep them on track delivering support and guidance as appropriate.

 Depending on the seniority of the mentee the mentor may act as a role model.
 The mentor may also be required to act as a motivator and/or councillor to ensure the objectives of the mentoring service are met.

 The Disadvantages Of Employing A Mentor

 It is important to choose a mentor with skills, qualification and experience that precisely matches the needs of both the mentee and the business.
 They should also be a fit with business culture and the personality and needs of the mentee.
 Given this specification, finding the right marketing mentor can be a challenge.

 Even if the right decision on a mentor is made there is a risk the relationship between mentor and mentee can break down.
 If this happens then there is little point proceeding.
 This will waste resources and can demotivate the mentee.